monikasarder/VictoriaPoliceRacialSearch/README.md

 ## About the Dataset

-This dataset summarises over 50,000 searches conducted by Victoria Police in 2018, 2019, 2022, and 2023.
-It was compiled as part of the [**The Racial Profiling Data Monitoring Project**](https://khaki-pepper-b3rf.squarespace.com/), a project of the [Centre Against Racial Profiling](https://www.centreagainstracialprofiling.au/).
+This dataset summarises over 50,000 searches conducted by Victoria Police in 2018, 2019, 2022, and 2023, in a format that can be analysed by public interest groups, data journalists and government.

+The original raw data was obtained from Victoria Police under the FOI Act by the [Centre Against Racial Profiling](https://www.centreagainstracialprofiling.au/), and is available on their website.

 ## Purpose of This Repository